jocoder22/My-Portfolio-Website/README.md

 - Code uses meaningful or generic ID and class names that are as short as possible but as long as necessary.
 - Code does not use element names in conjunction with IDs or classes.
 - Code uses shorthand properties where possible.
-- [Optional] Code omits unit specification after 0 values.
+- Code omits unit specification after 0 values.
-- [Optional] Code includes leading 0s in decimal values for readability.
+- Code includes leading 0s in decimal values for readability.
-- [Optional] Code uses 3-character hexadecimal notation where possible.
+- Code uses 3-character hexadecimal notation where possible.
-- [Optional] Code separate words in ID and class names by a hyphen.
+- Code separate words in ID and class names by a hyphen.
-- [Optional] Code avoids user agent detection as well as `CSS` "hacks"—try a different approach first.
+- Code avoids user agent detection as well as `CSS` "hacks".

 #### General Meta Rules :

 `HTML` templates and documents use `UTF-8 encoding`. (no `BOM`) i.e. `<meta charset="utf-8">`.

-**[Optional]* Mark todos and action items with `TODO`